HerbCaudill/crdx/README.md

-It is also a **CRDT** ([conflict-free replicated datatype](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type)), allowing you to create a [local-first](http://inkandswitch.com/local-first/) application that syncs state directly with peers, with no need for a server.
+It is also a **CRDT** ([conflict-free replicated datatype](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type)), allowing you to create a [local-first](http://inkandswitch.com/local-first/) application that syncs state directly with peers, with no need for a authoritative central server.
+This library includes a network-agnostic **sync protocol** that receives and generates messages to be sent over whatever communication channel you choose.

 ## Why